 The Coldest Place in the Universe

-The coldest place in the universe, the Boomerang Nebula, is pretty extreme.
-Its temperature is one degree Kelvin, or -458 degrees Fahrenheit, so cold it actually absorbs heat from deep space, which is very cold itself!
+Kids thinking they might someday navigate deep space need to know what they’re up against, including some pretty intense temperatures.
+For example, the coldest place in the universe, the Boomerang Nebula, is almost as cold as it’s possible to get.
+The nebula’s temperature is one degree Kelvin, or -458 degrees Fahrenheit.
+That’s so cold the nebula actually absorbs heat from deep space, which is very cold itself!

 On Earth, scientists have to work really hard to cool something down to one degree Kelvin or lower, and when they do, they learn all kinds of wild things about how the universe works.
-For example, at zero degrees Kelvin, matter has no heat energy left at all!
+At zero degrees Kelvin, for instance, matter has no heat energy left at all!

 Nebulas are famous for their beauty and for being where stars are born, but not for being among the coldest things in existence.
-The temperature of the Orion Nebula, for example, is around 10,000 degrees Kelvin—even hotter than the surface of the Sun!
+The temperature of the Orion Nebula is around 10,000 degrees Kelvin—even hotter than the surface of the Sun!
 So what makes the Boomerang Nebula so cold?

 The Boomerang Nebula